sebpiller/smart-lamp/bluetooth/README.md

-# Bluetooth Base Lamp
+# Bluetooth

-An abstract implementation of a smart lamp using bluetooth BLE as communication protocol.
+An unified API to write bytes to a bluetooth device.
+At the moment, only bluez-dbus API is supported (Linux only!)

 ## Useful commands and references
 (just a collection of commands I should not forget ^^)